SiphuLangeni/Billboard-Scrapy/README.md

 Scrapy is a popular Python framework used for efficient web scraping.
 In this short project, I have created a basic spider to crawl the **Billboard Hot 100** charts from inception until now.

 From August 4, 1958 until December 25 1961, charts were catalogued on Monday.
-They were subsequently catalouged on Saturday.
+They were subsequently catalogued on Saturday.
 A method was created to use a previous date string to identify the url of the previous chart.

 I have decided that I want to scrape the following data from each week's chart:
 * chart date